cduong2/puzzle-alarm/README.md

 checkpoint 6:
 - address another NFR (increased app security, design enhancements, accessibility support, localization in another language)
 - three unit tests using an android test framework (JUnit).
 Place tests in test folder.
-What is "test doubles"?????
+What is "test doubles"????? (testing code units such as methods)
 - three instrumented UI tests using android test framework (JUnit, Espresso, Xcode).
 Place tests in androidTest folder in your project directory (example: open app and login appears)